lwjohnst86/nefa-code/doc/submission/reviewer-response-2.md

 ideas may be wholly implausible of course and I may have missed the point – as I said my background knowledge of the biology is not ideal."*

+    {{Don't fully understand this comment, but I'll try to answer}}.
+We hope the response to the point above partially addresses this comment.
+To reiterate, the reason NEFA proportion was used in the PLS analysis was due to the inherent interdependency of the values as a proportion.
+When they are proportions, PLS would be more likely to pick up potential clusters since changes in one value *must* lead to changes in another value as they all equal 100.

+    The reason we did not include all NEFA variables (as proportion or as concentration) into a single GEE model is because GEE can not handle this level of complexity, or at least, the interpretation for us and the readers would be nearly totally meaningless or incomprehensible.
+How the reviewer described setting the variables in the regression equation may be useful for some research questions and with fewer variables.
+However, we had 22 different fatty acids (44 if including mol% and nmol/ml) and 4 different outcomes.
+The high dimensionality of this analysis makes interpretation using standard linear regression approaches extremely challenging, not to mention introducing potential bias due to correlation among the NEFA (especially as a proportion).
+These reasons are why we chose to run multiple GEE models for each NEFA-outcome pairing in addition to running a PLS analysis with all NEFA in a single model (since PLS is designed for this particular analysis).

+    The reviewer is correct that proportions *alone* are not enough to draw a meaningful conclusion, as per how the reviewer described it.
+This, we believe, is a major strength of our study since previous literature using other fatty acid fractions (e.g. phospholipid) generally only investigate proportions but do not report on or measure the concentration.
+Concentration data is more technically challenging to quantify and so is understandable why large cohort studies do not measure this data.
+Using both concentration and proportion, we can identify either it is *both* the total size of any individual NEFA and a specific proportion of a single or multiple individual NEFA that associates with risk for diabetes.
+Or whether it is only the total concentration, as we found in this study.

 - *"I do also wonder somewhat whether there may be over-adjustment with some of the covariates included, and agree with another reviewer who pointed out the importance of the unadjusted results.
 A potential issue is confounders that may